Institute for Fiscal Studies: Centre for the Microeconomic Analysis of Public Policy

 Since 1991 the institute has hosted an Economic and Social Research Council (ESRC) research centre, the Centre for the Microeconomic Analysis of Public Policy (CPP).
-The CPP is directed by Professor Richard Blundell and co-directors, Professor Orazio Attanasio, Professor James Banks, Professor Rachel Griffith, Professor Costas Meghir.
+The CPP has had Institute status since 2020.
+It is directed by Professor Imran Rasul, and co-directors Professor Richard Blundell, Professor James Banks, Professor Eric French, Professor Rachel Griffith and Professor Fabien Postel-Vinay.

 The CPP carries out microeconomic analysis of major public policy issues, including productivity growth, poverty reduction, promoting employment and ensuring sound public finances.
 Its focus is on the modelling of individual, household and firm behaviour.
+Between 1991 and 2020, CPP was directed by Richard Blundell.

 Centre for Microdata Methods and Practice

 The institute hosts the Centre for Microdata Methods and Practice (Cemmap), a joint venture between the institute and the UCL Department of Economics.
 Cemmap's activities include: